 At this point, current outstanding debt and/or open credit lines are considered within the scope of the analysis.
-The methodology does not currently consider forward looking changes in credit distribution.
-The reason is that - with the exception of specific exclusion policies (e.g. coal phase-out strategies) - it is difficult to estimate how a loan book will evolve over time.
+The methodology does not currently consider forward-looking changes in credit distribution.
+The reason is that - except for specific exclusion policies (e.g. coal phase-out strategies) - it is difficult to estimate how a loan book will evolve over time.

-In view of this, taking into account amortization profiles in the absence of data on future loans, though easily doable mathematically, is likely to be misleading.
-The portfolio-weighting element in the metrics (detailed in section 1.11) means that clients' production plans taper off over time, or that they disappear from technology mixes, in such a way that makes it impossible to know whether the evolution is due to changes in the technologies in use, at the physical assets or to changes in the group of clients.
+Due to this, taking into account amortization profiles in the absence of data on future loans is likely to be misleading (albeit mathematically possible).
+The portfolio-weighting element in the metrics (detailed in Section 1.11) means that clients' production plans taper off over time, or that they disappear from technology mixes, in such a way that makes it impossible to know whether the evolution is due to changes in the technologies in use at the physical asset-level or to changes in the group of clients.